glacier-modding/NavKit/README.md

 # How NavKit generates Navp and Airg files
 NavKit performs the following series of steps to be able to generate Navp files.
 1. Connect to the Editor server of the running Hitman game, and issue commands to: rebuild the entity tree, find the scene's ZGeomEntities, PFBox entities, and PFSeedPoint entities and send their data back to NavKit, where they are saved to `output.nav.json` in the specified output folder.
-1. Extract all the needed Aloc files from the rpkg files to the `aloc` folder of the specified output folder.
+1. Extract all the necessary Aloc files from the rpkg files to the `aloc` folder of the specified output folder.
-1. Open the blender cli and run `glacier2obj.py` to generate an obj by importing all of the Aloc files, copy them the number if times they are used in the scene, and transform each one according to what was sent by the game, and save it to `output.obj` in the specified output folder.
+1. Open the blender cli and run `glacier2obj.py` to generate an obj by importing all the Aloc files, copy them the number if times they are used in the scene, and transform each one according to what was sent by the game, and save it to `output.obj` in the specified output folder.
 1. Load `output.obj` from the specified output folder or another specified Obj file.
 1. At this point, the build Navp section of the menu will be available, and you can customize the parameters, then press build to call Recast to generate the Navmesh.
 Then you can save the Navmesh as a Navp or Navp.json file by pressing the Save Navp button.
 1. At this point, the build Airg section of the menu will be available, and you can customize the parameters, then press build to generate the Airg.